RubyeBrown/WaJs/readme.md

-# WhatsApp Web using NodeJS
+!
+WhatsApp Web using NodeJS

 NodeJS implementation from great research [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng).

-This project is **not for normal-user**. at least you must know JavaScript/TypeScript dialect :-).
+This project is !*not for normal-user**. at least you must know JavaScript/TypeScript dialect :-).

-## Quick Start
+ !
+Quick Start

 - Install depency `yarn` / `npm`
 - Transpile to js: `npm run tsc` or `yarn run tsc`